Mino-shiro/Minoshiro/docs/api.rst

 API
 ==========
-The following section outlines the API of Roboragi.
+The following section outlines the API of Minoshiro.

 Default Logger
 ---------------